Mad Love (JoJo album)

-Mad Love was promoted with live renditions of the album's songs during the Mad Love World Tour.
-The album was also preceded by the release of the lead single, a Matt Friedman and Oscar Holter of Wolf Cousins production called "Fuck Apologies", featuring American rapper and Atlantic Records label mate Wiz Khalifa.
+The album was preceded by the release of the lead single "Fuck Apologies" which features American rapper and Atlantic Records label mate Wiz Khalifa.
 The song became moderate success charting on the U.S. Billboards Pop Digital Songs chart, peaking at number forty.
-It became JoJo's first charting single in the UK since 2007's "Anything" peaking at number one-hundred and four on the singles chart and number eighteen on the UK R&B Singles Chart.
-"Mad Love.", "FAB." featuring Remy Ma and "Music." all served as promotional singles leading up to the album's release.
+It became JoJo's first charting single in the UK since 2007's "Anything", peaking at number 104 on the singles chart and number 18 on the UK R&B Singles Chart.
+"Mad Love.", "FAB." featuring Remy Ma, and "Music" served as promotional singles leading up to the album's release.
+Mad Love was further promoted through the Mad Love World Tour.

 Upon its release, the album received generally favorable reviews from music critics, some noting that the album became JoJo's "bold coming-of-age statement" that helped cement her maturity and vocal growth since her previous album.
-Mad Love debuted on the US Billboard 200, Current Albums & Top Digital Albums chart at number 6, number 4 and number 2 respectively with 25,000 album-equivalent units, of which 19,000 were traditional album sales.
-A vinyl LP edition of the album was made available on February 3, 2017.
+Mad Love debuted on the US Billboard 200, Current Albums, and Top Digital Albums charts at numbers 6, 4, and 2 respectively with 25,000 album-equivalent units, of which 19,000 were traditional album sales.

 Background and development

 Following the release of "Anything"—the final single from her second studio album The High Road—in late 2007, JoJo stated that she had been writing and working with producers for her third studio album, but would not go into the studio until early 2008.
-The album has spent a long time on hiatus, which was accompanied with a leak of many of its tracks.
-As of August 2011, thirty tracks leaked, well over an album's worth of material.

-The album was preceded by the extended play III (pronounced "tringle"), which was released on August 21, 2015.
-Following its release, JoJo embarked on her second worldwide headlining "I Am JoJo Tour".
-Which saw her visit 23 cities nationwide with several international dates in Europe.
-Initially the tour and III release was a reintroduction for JoJo into the industry with a major label backing that had been lacking from her previous label.
-During this time, a large portion of the album had already been recorded.
-All three tracks from III were originally set to appear on JoJo's third album as the first 3 singles from the album that would each receive service to top 40 radio at different stages leading up to the impending album's release.
-Subsequently, during the tour, Levesque's father Joel had passed away in November 2015 due to struggles with addiction and had also broken up with her boyfriend of two years.
+In mid-2008, JoJo said that her third album, then-titled All I Want Is Everything, was scheduled for a fourth-quarter release that year.
+Due to difficulties with her label Blackground Records, the year passed without a release.
+Following numerous delays, on February 28, 2011, JoJo revealed the album would instead be titled Jumping Trains."
+The album again did not see a release and JoJo continued to face difficulties with her label.
+She was subsequently released from Blackground Records in December 2013 and recordings with the label were ultimately shelved.